Frequently Asked Questions¶

 - Deleted after evaluation (only results are stored)

-Account & Billing¶
+Account & Authentication¶

-Do I need an account?¶
+Do I need an API key?¶

 Will there be a paid tier?¶